 If that's all a little confusing, try the following.
 Click on your Save New Record button to select it.
-In the Properties area on the right, locate the Enabled property:
+In the Properties area on the right of Netbeans, locate the Enabled property:

 Uncheck the box to the right of enabled.
 The Save New Record will be disabled.
 Do the same for the Cancel New Record button.
 The Cancel New Record will be disabled.
 When your form loads, it will look like this: